An ex-spy wakes up in an inescapable 13th Century dungeon; no light, no food or water and no way out!

 Shapeshifting, time travel and military conflict all come together in this richly plotted paranormal thriller

-If you love the Da Vinci Code, you will adore The Devil’s Own Dice.
+If you love the Da Vinci Code, or sexy witches, sexy vampires and sexy werewolves are your thing, you will adore The Devil’s Own Dice.

 Categories: Fiction, thriller, paranormal, historical, medieval, romance, psychic, military, fun, racy, vampire, werewolf.